 Verification of Financial Aid Data & Applications

 FAFSA Verification is a process mandated by the federal government requiring the Student Financial Services office to verify that information reported on the FAFSA application is true and accurate.
-At a minimum, the government will randomly select thirty percent of a college’s population for this process.
+At a minimum, the government will randomly select thirty percent of a university’s population for this process.
 Applicants are selected or flagged by the government at random and through computer edits.
 The verification flag will be noted as an asterisk next to the EFC number on the Student Aid Report (SAR) that is received upon completion of the FAFSA.
 The student is also notified of selection in Part I of the SAR.
-In addition to those flagged by the government, Manhattan College may flag students randomly or as a result of our own computer edits.
+In addition to those flagged by the government, Manhattan University may flag students randomly or as a result of our own computer edits.

 After making the enrollment deposit, prospective students will receive a letter indicating they have been selected for verification and requesting that an institutional verification form be completed and returned with signed copies of student and parent signed federal income tax returns along with other requested documents.
 Returning students will receive a paper and/or electronic notification of selection for verification as part of the financial aid award renewal package process.

-Items to be verified may include tax filing status, household composition and status of individuals listed in the household, proof of number enrolled in post-secondary studies, adjusted gross income and taxes paid from signed federal tax returns, income, and wage statements, proof of non-filing, proof of earned and unearned income, untaxed income, and benefits, child support documentation, the documented value of investments, and other documents requested by the college.
+Items to be verified may include tax filing status, household composition and status of individuals listed in the household, proof of number enrolled in post-secondary studies, adjusted gross income and taxes paid from signed federal tax returns, income, and wage statements, proof of non-filing, proof of earned and unearned income, untaxed income, and benefits, child support documentation, the documented value of investments, and other documents requested by the university.

 Selected students are required to provide documentation as specified within 10 business days of receipt of the notice.
 Within two to six weeks of receipt, a financial aid counselor will analyze the data and take any of the following actions: